Both Hayek and His Opponents Were Wrong

 To sum up: Hayek’s prediction that liberal democracies would inevitably degenerate into authoritarian planned economies has not come true.
 The reason for this is probably that Hayek only looked for mechanisms that confirmed his worldview and ignored mechanisms that went in the other direction.
 As it seems, the share of the government levels out somewhere in a range from 45% to 50% of the economy, with some variation around it.
 The moderating influence here probably works through a liberal democracy, which seems like a bulwark against a planned economy.

-Hayek possibly inherited his view from his opponents on the Left who shared his assumption that there was such an inevitable tendency to an expansion of government activity, although they held it for completely different reasons and with the opposite judgment attached.
+Hayek possibly inherited his view from his opponents on the Left who shared his assumption that there was such an inevitable expansion of government activity, although they held it for completely different reasons and with the opposite judgment attached.
 Both views run against overwhelming evidence, but that does not have to faze anybody.
 Hayekians reinterpret actual stagnation over decades only as a fortunate development because of heroic people like Thatcher and Reagan.
 Their opponents have their own fix and paint them as sinister figures that executed the program of monetarists or neoliberals.